building-envelope-data/metabase/README.md

    by running `make ssl`.
 1. Generate JSON Web Token (JWT) encryption and signing certificates by running `make jwt-certificates`.
+1. Create the PostgreSQL database and schema by running `make createdb migrate`.
 1. Start all services and follow their logs by running `make up logs`.
 1. To see the web frontend navigate to `https://local.buildingenvelopedata.org:4041` in your web browser, to see